NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 ### 2. Write Your Tests

+Writing unit tests for large software applications with numerous components can be time-consuming.
+We initially tested Pynguin, a popular automatic test code generation tool.
+However, it is in its early stage, and we found it not ready for practical use.
+Recent studies have shown promise in using LLM-based tools for test code generation.
+According to a study (https://arxiv.org/pdf/2305.00418.pdf), these models can automatically cover a significant percentage of test methods (~85%).

-Our recommendation is to use llama2 to quickly and automatically generate a test code and update as needed as described below:
+Our recommendation is to use large language models (e.g., llama2) to quickly and automatically generate an initial test code and update as needed as described below:

 1. **Download and Install:**
    - [OLLAMA](https://github.com/ollama/ollama)
+   - Ollama is a streamlined tool for running open-source LLMs locally.

-2. **Invoke LLM and Generate Test Code:**
+3. **Invoke LLM and Generate Test Code:**
    ```bash
    ollama run llama2 "$(cat ~/app_pack_generator/docker.py)" write a unit test code
    ```

-3. **Fix Errors and Add Missing Edge Cases:**
+4. **Fix Errors and Add Missing Edge Cases:**
    - Review the generated code, fix errors, and include any missing edge cases.

-4. **Update Prompt and Obtain Revised Test Code:**
+5. **Update Prompt and Obtain Revised Test Code:**
    - If needed, iterate on the prompt and obtain the revised test code.
 Go back to step 2 if necessary.

+#### 2.1 Recommended Prompts for Auto-generated Unit Tests

+- **Basic Functionality Testing:**
+  "Generate unit tests for a function/method that performs basic arithmetic operations (addition, subtraction, multiplication, division)."

+- **Handling Edge Cases:**
+  "Create tests for a function that handles edge cases, such as zero division, boundary values, and unexpected input types."

+- **String Manipulation:**
+  "Generate unit tests for a function that involves string manipulation, including tests for string concatenation, slicing, and length calculations."

+- **List/Array Operations:**
+  "Create tests for functions that operate on lists/arrays, covering scenarios like element addition, removal, and list comprehensions."

+- **Exception Handling:**
+  "Generate unit tests to ensure proper exception handling in functions that may encounter errors.
+Include tests for both expected and unexpected exceptions."

 ### 3. Automate Your Tests